kakokat/BentoML/docs/source/guides/building_bentos.rst

      python_version: "3.8.9"
      setup_script: "setup.sh"

-For the ``distro`` options, you can choose from 5.
+For the ``distro`` options, you can choose from 5:

-- debian
+* debian
-- amazonlinux2
+* amazonlinux2
-- alpine
+* alpine
-- ubi8
+* ubi8
-- ubi7
+* ubi7

 This config can be explored from `BentoML's Docker page <https://hub.docker.com/r/bentoml/bento-server>`_.

-The `gpu` field instructs BentoML to select a Docker base image that contains NVIDIA drivers and cuDNN library.
+The `gpu` field instructs BentoML to select a Docker base image that contains NVIDIA drivers and the cuDNN library.

 For further Docker development, you can also use a ``setup_script`` for the container.
 This script will run during the ``docker build``